SimonBiggs/scriptedforms/README.md

 sf.load(filename)
 ```

-Note that because scriptedforms heavily relies on the jupyter notebook server
+Note that because scriptedforms relies on the jupyter notebook server
 the above code cannot be run within a jupyter app itself.
 For example, that means that you cannot
 use `ipython` or a jupyter notebook to run the above code.